Class: Sketchup::Selection

 #lengthInteger

-The #length method is used to retrieve the number of selected entities.
+The #length method is used to retrieve the number of selected drawing elements.

 Examples: